Miss Jessie Edwards-Thomas

 About me

-I am a creative practitioner, primarily concerned with ideas of care, belonging and community.
+I am a visual artist, primarily concerned with ideas of care, belonging and community.
 Themes of alienation and political structural interrogation are key to my practice.
 I utilise the what-ifs of fiction and imagination to explore these ideas through storytelling.

 Deeply connected to celebrating community, I use photography to build moments of connection and conversation, particularly in supporting marginalised voices.
 My practice has developed through my experience working in the homeless pathway and the mental health sector.
 For example I was commissioned by The Bristol Photo festival, Arnolfini & Golden Key to work collaboratively with people experiencing homelessness to explore issues of housing and wellbeing in Bristol.
 This was exhibited at The Arnolfini, Bristol, in 2021.